 Cactus and rattle snakes were the least of my worries, and in a very well rehearsed procedure my tent was up, the ground mat blown up, and sleeping bag unraveled.
 In seconds I had squeezed into my maggot and was out for the count, lying heaven knows where and with what?

 I woke up as the the sky was turning from purple, to red, and finally orange.

-Now fed, watered, rested and “cleaned” I could appraise the situation a little better, and in the light of day I decided to return the KTM, incur the extra costs and get more suitable tyres fitted on the Honda, re-pack everything and head across Colorado to Utah.
+Now fed, watered, rested and “cleaned” I could appraise the situation a little better, and in the light of day I decided to follow John’s instructions and return the KTM, incur the extra costs and get more suitable tyres fitted on the Honda, re-pack everything and head across Colorado to Utah.

 I was waiting in the car park of House of Motorrad when Ben arrived and told him that I had changed my mind.
-On careful reflection I would indeed be taking the Africa Twin as originally planned ….and I would like a set of off road tyres fitted.
+On careful reflection I would revert to original plan and would indeed be taking the Africa Twin ….and I would like a set of off road tyres fitted.

 Ben showed me a pair of Mitas E07 tyres that I am not too familiar with.
-They looked like dual sport 50/50 types.
-Not ideal, and certainly not the TCK80s or Karoo 3 tyres I really wanted, and indeed the BDR route ahead required.
+They looked like dual sport 30/70 types.
+Not ideal, and certainly not the TKC80s or Karoo 3 tyres I really wanted, and indeed the BDR route ahead required.

 But no choice… ho gwoh mo… as they say in Hong Kong.

 Ben also decided that he wanted to fit more robust SW Motech engine bars as he had firmly decided in his mind that I will drop the bike and the SW Motech engine bars were definitely better than the standard Honda ones, which to be honest are rather cosmetic and more suited to holding on extra lights and other weekend warrior stuff than doing what it says on the box… protecting the engine.